 HARTON HOP HOUSE: Opening hours extended to help pub bounce back after covid

-A South Shields pub has won permission to extend its opening hours to help it bounce back from the Covid-19 pandemic.
+Harton Hop House in South Shields has won permission to extend its opening hours to help it bounce back from the Covid-19 pandemic.

 Last year, an application was lodged with South Tyneside Council to change the opening hours of Harton Hop House.